 In addition to her practice, Adine is deeply committed to pro bono work and community service.
 Adine chairs the Saint Paul & Minnesota Foundation’s Community Impact Committee, after serving as Vice Chair of its Audit and Finance Committee and Governance Committee.
 She also serves as co-chair of the Minnesota Women Lawyers’ Equity Committee and serves on the Federal Bar Association’s National Board of Directors.
 Additionally, Adine serves as Vice Chair of the Bankruptcy Appeals Subcommittee of the American Bar Association’s Business Bankruptcy Committee.
 Adine is active in the state and local bars, including serving as the 100th President of the Hennepin County Bar Association during its centennial and was the first black woman and youngest attorney to serve as president.

-She has a bachelor’s degree in business administration, psychology and pre-law from the University of St. Thomas, where she graduated summa cum laude, and a law degree from William Mitchell College of Law, where she graduated magna cum laude.
+She has a bachelor’s degree in business administration, psychology and pre-law from the University of St. Thomas Opus College of Business, where she graduated summa cum laude, and law degrees from William Mitchell College of Law, where she graduated magna cum laude, and Georgetown University Law Center, where she graduated with high distinction.
 Adine clerked for the Honorable Jeanne J. Graham of the United States District Court for the District of Minnesota.
 She is a native of Saint Paul.